nishitjain97/Adversarial-Perturbations-for-Robustness-of-Large-Language-Models/README.md

 # NLP_538_Fall_2022_Project_HaND
 Final project for NLP 538 Fall 2022

+We find that even large language models like BERT and GPT2 are susceptible to adversarial attacks.
+By using simple character and word-level perturbations, we were able to reduce the accuracy and the f1-score of these models on the Author Sentiment Prediction task.

+We also tried to increase the amount of perturbation to see if we are able to get the model to re-classify examples correctly, to no avail.

+However, through adversarial training, we see that these models can be made more robust to the aforementioned attacks.
+The only limitation to adversarial training is the inability to automate the generation of synthetic data.
+We need to constrain perturbations to prevent changing the original meaning of the input.

 Python notebooks:
  - [BERT Sentiment Classifier training](https://github.com/nishitjain97/NLP_538_Fall_2022_Project_HaND/blob/main/BERT_Author_Sentiment_Classification.ipynb)
  - [GPT-2 Sentiment Classifier training](https://github.com/nishitjain97/NLP_538_Fall_2022_Project_HaND/blob/main/GPT_Author_Sentiment_Classification.ipynb)